For more information about the features on the recipe page, please see this article.

 Why can’t I edit a recipe that has ratings and reviews without losing access to them?

 When you save a recipe someone else created or imported into Whisk, edits you make are only reflected in your recipe box.
-Since the recipe has been altered, it is no longer the same as the recipe that was initially rated or reviewed.
-We’re considering different ways to display ratings and reviews across multiple versions of a recipe.
+Since the recipe has been tweaked, it is no longer the same as the recipe that was initially rated or reviewed, therefore the ratings and reviews may not be relevant.
+With this in mind, we remove the ratings and reviews from the tweaked recipe.

 Why do I need to provide a name to complete a review?

-We believe communities have the opportunity to be stronger when members have real identities, so we require users to name themselves before contributing recipes to communities.
-We’ve applied the same logic to reviews!
+We believe communities have the opportunity to be stronger when members have real identities, so we require users to name themselves before contributing to the broader Whisk community.

 Where can I view recipes I’ve made/reviewed/rated?